shnewto/ugconvert/README.md

 _Scala_ + _Scio_ + _GCP Dataflow_ pipeline for extracting historical data from the PDF archives of the [Used Gravitrons lit zine](https://usedgravitrons.com/).

-This is a work in progress but it still does interesting things :)
+### Requirements
+- Google Cloud SDK
+- sbt
+- Java 8 SDK

-For the moment, when provided an issue of Used Gravitrons, UgConvert will attempt to
+When provided an issue of Used Gravitrons, UgConvert will attempt to

 - Read PDF Input
 - Extract the PDF text